jeberl/CIS550_F18_Politics/README.md

 ## Running Application

-Run npm install -g @angular/cli to set up the angular command line interface.
-Then run ng serve --open from within the src folder to launch the application.
+Run node app from within the NicolePolitics folder to launch app